RazorOp/razorops-web/_posts/2024-04-09-linux-errors-solution-with-explanation.md

 Solution: This error occurs when trying to execute a command that requires specific

-privileges that the current user doesn't have.
+privileges that the current user doesn’t have.
 Use the sudo command to execute the

 command with superuser privileges.